Coronary artery disease

 - Are you aware of heart problems in your family?

 - Have you been diagnosed with other health conditions?

 - Have you ever been treated with radiation therapy?

 - How much do you exercise in a typical week?

 - Do you or did you smoke?
 How much?
 If you quit, when?

 What you can do in the meantime

-It's never too early to make healthy lifestyle changes, such as quitting smoking, eating healthy foods and becoming more physically active.
-These are primary lines of defense against coronary artery disease and its complications, including heart attack and stroke.
+It's never too early to make healthy lifestyle changes, such as quitting smoking, eating healthy foods and getting more exercise.
+These habits protect against coronary artery disease and its complications, including heart attack and stroke.